 Our non-profit, educational organization provides outdoor learning experiences for school groups in the forests, canyons and streams of beautiful Camp McDowell.
 Camp McDowell, an Episcopal summer camp since 1947, has hosted hundreds of thousands of children over the years.
-The environmental program is completely nonsectarian and is offered to all students regardless of race, religion, ability or gender.
+The environmental program is completely nonsectarian and is offered to all students regardless of race, religion, ability, or gender.

 It is the philosophy of the MEC that experiencing nature first-hand can lead to a lifelong awareness and respect for the natural world.
 At McDowell Environmental Center, our professional instructors share a love of nature with students in outdoor classrooms.
 The ratio of one instructor for every twelve students promises safety as well as a personalized learning experience - with plenty of fun, adventure and increased confidence.
 By working together in field groups, cabin groups and in the dining hall, students also learn about living in a community.
-Our classes provide opportunities for self esteem building, as students have new experiences and successes.

-Cabins:
+Cabins

 - Each cabin is a sturdy, clean, and well-maintained cement-block cabin with 12-18 single beds.
-The cabins hold about 10-16 students and 1-2 adults, are heated and cooled.
-Each cabin has a bathroom with 2 sinks, 2 toilets, and 2 individual showers. - Establish guidelines for the students about what you expect of them: shower times, lights out time, no raiding, respecting other students' belongings, keeping their area clean, etc. We ask that you do not bring any food to the cabins which might attract critters.
-Remind students to pack up their belongings, sweep out the cabin and move their luggage to the appropriate pick-up area in the morning before breakfast on the final day. - Talk with the students to build rapport.
+The cabins hold about 10-16 students and 1-2 adults, and have split units for heat and AC.
+Each cabin has a bathroom with 2 sinks, 2 toilets, and 2 individual showers. - Establish guidelines for the students about what you expect of them: shower times, lights out time, no raiding, respecting other students' belongings, keeping their area clean, etc. - We ask that you do not bring any food to the cabins which might attract critters. - Remind students to pack up their belongings, sweep out the cabin and move their luggage to the appropriate pick-up area in the morning before breakfast on the final day. - Talk with the students to build rapport.
 Ask them about what they have been doing, and show an interest in them.
 If you build a strong rapport, they will be more likely to listen to you.

-Food & Meals:
+Food & Meals

-Meal times are also educational opportunities at McDowell.
-We teach the importance of lowering our food waste in a non-competitive manner.
-Our dining hall serves nutritious, kid-friendly meals, which we eat family-style.
-At the table, encourage good table manners.
-Let the students help with the work at the table- it encourages responsibility!
+- Meal times are also educational opportunities at McDowell.
+We teach the importance of lowering our food waste in a non-competitive manner. - Our dining hall serves nutritious, kid-friendly meals, which we eat family-style.
+At the table, encourage good table manners. - Let the students help with the work at the table- it encourages responsibility!
 Be a role model during announcements by listening and encouraging students to be quiet and listen as well.

-Safety and Medications:
+Safety and Medications

 - The safety of the students is paramount at McDowell.
 A registered nurse lives on-site and our Health Hut is equipped to handle first aid and other routine health care needs.
-All of our instructors are certified in First Aid and CPR. - In the event of an emergency, the school and McDowell personnel will make the decision to transport a student to the hospital in Jasper, 15 miles away.
-All medications will be kept and dispensed by the nurse unless your school has made other arrangements.
-If a child who experiences severe allergic reactions or asthma is placed in your field group or cabin, you may be expected to carry that child's inhaler or epi-pen.
-Be aware of the students in your cabin or field group who take routine medications, and discreetly remind them to visit the nurse with a buddy. - We monitor the weather closely, and during severe weather, we have an emergency plan that includes tornado shelters.
-Be sure they always have their water bottles during class and activity time.
-Everyone must wear closed toed shoes outside of the cabin.
+All of our instructors are certified in First Aid and CPR. - In the event of an emergency, the school and McDowell personnel will make the decision to transport a student to the hospital in Jasper, 15 miles away. - All medications will be kept and dispensed by the nurse unless your school has made other arrangements.
+If a child who experiences severe allergic reactions or asthma is placed in your field group or cabin, you may be expected to carry that child's inhaler or epi-pen. - Be aware of the students in your cabin or field group who take routine medications, and discreetly remind them to visit the nurse with a buddy. - We monitor the weather closely, and during severe weather, we have an emergency plan that includes tornado shelters.

-Classes:
+Classes